Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: The Mori--Zwanzig Formalism

 Again, we used the orthogonality $\l\langle \bfvg_\MM, \bfvg_\MMbar \r\rangle=0$.
 Finally, the memory kernel $\bfvK(t):= - \bfvL_{\MM \MMbar} e^{t \bfvL_{\MMbar \MMbar}} \bfvL_{\MMbar \MM}$ can be expressed as the two-time correlation statistics of the orthogonal dynamics $\bfvF(t)$ and the autocorrelation of the observables $ \l\langle \bfvg_{\MM}, \bfvg^T_{\MM} \r\rangle$:

 The above relationship between the two-time statistics of the orthogonal dynamics $\bfvF(t)$ and the memory kernel $\bfvK(t)$ is referred to as the Generalized Fluctuation-Dissipation relationship.
-In the more general derivation via operator algebra, GFD holds when the evolutionary (Liouville) operator $\mathcal{L}=\mathcal{L}\l(\Phi\r)$, which is defined as
+In the operator algebraic derivation (cf.~\ref{sec:operatorAlgebra}), GFD holds when the Liouville operator $\mathcal{L}=\mathcal{L}\l(\Phi\r)$ is anti self-adjoint with respect to the chosen inner product, i.e., for any test functions $f$ and $h$ of the physical-space variable $\bfvPhi$,